rogermcconkiejr/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-React is a JavaScript library, it’s a tool used for building UI components.
+React is a JavaScript UI library, it’s a tool used for building UI components.
+It helps developers build large-scale applications effectively.
 It was created by Facebook.
 It solves many problems with the DOM rendering slowly- react has its own virtual  DOM that communicates with the real DOM.
 This makes for much quicker loading times.
-Another advantage of React are the many libraries that it gives us access to create our components.
+It also 'reacts' when the state (or data changes) and makes the correct changes to the components.
+Another advantage of React are the many libraries that it gives us access to so that we can create our components.

 - [ ] What does it mean to _think_ in react?